 In times of decreasing resources and increasing environmental pollution, the necessity for companies to contribute towards protecting the environment becomes imperative.

 Many countries around the world have already responded by establishing rules and regulations for the manufacturing industry.
-Conferences such as the Global Climate Summit in Kyoto in 1997, or the Climate Conference in Copenhagen in 2009 have already brought the wider public's attention to the importance of this issue.
+Conferences such as the UN Climate Conferences, most recently in New York in Septmber 2019 have been bring the world's governments and wider public's attention to the importance of this issue.

 Contemporary in every way: bulthaup and ecology